rdpeng/rprogdatascience/manuscript/gettingstarted.Rmd

 that is built by RStudio.
 I really like this IDE---it has a nice editor with syntax highlighting, there is an R object viewer, and there are a number of other nice features that are integrated.
-You can see how to install RStudio here
+You can see how to install RStudio here:

 - [Installing RStudio](https://youtu.be/bM7Sfz-LADM)